Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-for each compact set $K \subset \R^d$, then the curve defined by $ \mu(t) := (\esf_t)_{\sharp} \Beta$ for all times $t \in [0,T]$ is a solution of \eqref{eq:CE}.
+holds for each compact set $K \subset \R^d$, then the curve defined by $ \mu(t) := (\esf_t)_{\sharp} \Beta$ for all times $t \in [\tau,T]$ is a solution of \eqref{eq:CE}.
 We recall in the following theorem the converse of this statement -- colloquially known in the literature as the \textit{superposition principle} --, for which we refer e.g. to \cite[Theorem 3.4]{AmbrosioC2014}.

-\begin{thm}[Superposition principle] Let $\mu^0 \in \Pcal_p(\R^d)$ and $\mu(\cdot) \in \AC([0,T],\Pcal_p(\R^d))$ be a solution of \eqref{eq:CE} driven by a Lebesgue-Borel velocity field $v : [0,T] \times \R^d \rightarrow \R^d$ satisfying
+\begin{thm}[Superposition principle] Let $(\tau,\mu_{\tau}) \in [0,T] \times \Pcal_p(\R^d)$ and $\mu(\cdot) \in \AC([\tau,T],\Pcal_p(\R^d))$ be a solution of \eqref{eq:CE} driven by a Lebesgue-Borel velocity field $v : [0,T] \times \R^d \rightarrow \R^d$ satisfying

-Then, there exists a superposition measure $\Beta_{\mu} \in \Pcal(\R^d \times \Sigma_T)$ in the sense of Definition \ref{def:SuperpositionMeas} such that $(\esf_t)_{\sharp} \Beta_{\mu} = \mu(t)$ for all times $t \in [0,T]$. \end{thm}
+Then, there exists a superposition measure $\Beta_{\mu} \in \Pcal(\R^d \times \Sigma_T)$ in the sense of Definition \ref{def:SuperpositionMeas} such that $(\esf_t)_{\sharp} \Beta_{\mu} = \mu(t)$ for all times $t \in [\tau,T]$. \end{thm}

-Throughout the remainder of this section, we derive a series of useful momentum and stability estimates for solutions of \eqref{eq:CE} driven by Lebesgue-Borel velocity fields $v : [0,T] \times \R^d \to \R^d$, under the additional assumption that there exists a map $m(\cdot) \in L^1([0,T],\R_+)$ such that
+Throughout the remainder of this section, we derive a series of useful moment and stability estimates for solutions of \eqref{eq:CE} driven by Lebesgue-Borel velocity fields $v : [0,T] \times \R^d \to \R^d$, under the additional assumption that there exists a map $m(\cdot) \in L^1([0,T],\R_+)$ such that

 holds for $\Lcal^1$-almost every $t \in [0,T]$ and $\mu(t)$-almost every $x \in \R^d$.
 While some of the underlying techniques were already explored in our previous work \cite{ContInc}, the results below are new, proven under less restrictive regularity assumptions, and requested several additional arguments.
-We start by stating an adaptation of a result established in \cite[Lemma 1]{ContInc}, whose proof is detailed in Appendix \ref{section:AppendixSuperposition}.
+We start by stating an adaptation of a result established in \cite[Lemma 1]{ContInc}, whose proof\footnote{In \cite{ContInc}, the proof of Lemma 1 contains a small caveat in the definition of the coercive functional used to establish the relative narrow compactness of a relevant sequence of superposition measures.
+Nevertheless, the conclusion remains correct up to setting the latter to $+\infty$ outside the closed set of pairs $(x,\sigma) \in \R^d \times \Sigma_T$ satisfying $|\dot \sigma(t)| \leq m(t)(1+|\sigma(t)|)$.} follows straightforwardly from the latter up to some minor technical adjustments.

-\begin{lem}[Superposition plans inducing optimal transports] Consider two curves of measures $\mu(\cdot),\nu(\cdot) \in \AC([0,T],\Pcal_p(\R^d))$ driven by the Lebesgue-Borel velocity fields $v,w : [0,T] \times \R^d \to \R^d$ complying with the pointwise sublinearity estimates
+\begin{lem}[Superposition plans inducing optimal transports] Consider two curves of measures $\mu(\cdot),\nu(\cdot) \in \AC([\tau,T],\Pcal_p(\R^d))$ driven by the Lebesgue-Borel velocity fields $v,w : [0,T] \times \R^d \to \R^d$ complying with the pointwise sublinearity estimates